- Andor Technology Ltd

 This course is offered at the Jordanstown campus by the Faculty of Computing, Engineering and the Built Environment.
 The course addresses the underlying principles of modern computing technology, its role in helping to solve real-world business problems and the critical issues in its effective management.
 A graduate would be equipped with skills for the development, maintenance, evaluation and management of computing systems in a range of organisations, typically in the context of IT departments in public or private sector organisations.

 The University regularly ‘refreshes’ courses to make sure they are as up-to-date as possible.
 The University calls this process 'academic revalidation’.
-This course will be ‘refreshed’ during the 2017/18 academic year, with changes put in place for students entering in September 2018.
+This course will be ‘refreshed’ during the 2017/18 academic year, with changes put in place for students entering from September 2018.
 For the most up-to-date course/ module information, please contact the Course Director:Dr Nicola Ayre

 Sign up for course updates